Goblin Market Haggling Advisor

 Limitations, Assumptions, and How to Use This Tool Wisely

 This advisor is meant for entertainment and light learning, not precise financial planning.
-Keep these points in mind:
+That does not make it useless; it simply means you should understand what the model leaves out.

-- No guarantee of outcomes — Real-world prices depend on many factors: culture, local customs, supply and demand, seller personality, and your own communication style.
-The calculator cannot predict these.
+- No guarantee of outcomes — Real-world prices depend on many factors: culture, local customs, supply and demand, seller personality, item quality, and your own communication style.
+The calculator cannot predict these in detail.

 - Linear simplification — The relationship between skill, mood, and price is modeled with a smooth formula.
-Actual negotiations can jump abruptly based on a single remark or decision.
+Actual negotiations can jump suddenly because of a single remark, a visible defect, or a competing buyer walking up.

-- User-provided inputs — If you overestimate your cunning or misjudge the mood, the output will be optimistic.
-Be conservative if you want a more realistic target.
+- User-provided inputs — If you overestimate your cunning or misjudge the mood, the result will be optimistic.
+Conservative inputs usually produce a more useful planning number.

-- Entertainment first — Treat this as a fun way to think about bargaining strategy, not as advice to pressure vendors or ignore local customs.
+- Entertainment first — Treat this as a fun way to think about bargaining strategy, not as a reason to pressure vendors or ignore local customs.